Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Closer to the Parks You Stay, the Louder and Busier It Will Be

-Hotels in Disneyland and very close to the parks typically experience high numbers of visitors each day and can be loud and busy.
+Hotels in Disneyland and around the parks typically experience high numbers of visitors each day and can be loud and busy.
 Keep this in mind when you are planning where to stay in Disneyland.

-You will be around crowds all day at Disneyland so if you want some peace and relaxation, you may want to stay in a slightly farther neighborhood like Anaheim Hills.
+You will be around crowds all day at Disneyland so if you want some peace, you may want to stay in a slightly farther neighborhood like Anaheim Hills.
 Your commute will be longer to the parks but you will get a better night’s rest.

 What hotel can you walk into Disneyland from?

 You can walk into Disneyland if you are staying at one of the three hotels in the park.
-These include the Disneyland Hotel, Disney’s Paradise Pier Hotel, and Disney’s Grand Californian Hotel.
+These include the Disneyland HotelPixar Place Hotel, and Disney’s Grand Californian Hotel.

 Can you stay overnight at Disneyland?

 You can stay overnight at Disneyland if you are staying in a hotel inside the park.
-Otherwise, Disneyland usually closes at midnight and Disney California Adventure typically closes around 10 pm.
+Otherwise, Disneyland usually closes between 10 pm and midnight.
+Disney California Adventure typically closes at 9 pm or 10 pm.

 How much does it cost to stay in a Disneyland Hotel?

 Disneyland hotel prices vary depending on the specific hotel.
-Prices usually vary from $150-$1,000 depending on the hotel, the selected room type, and the hotel amenities package.
+Prices usually range from $150-$1,000 depending on the hotel, the selected room type, and the hotel amenities package.

 How useful was this post?